Sinka de Sinka: Branches

 The lineage Dumitru de Sinka was founded in the 16th century, with Aldea Dumitru de Sinka, the son of the boyar Stan Solomon de Sinka, a supporter of Mihnea I Basarab, the Voivode of Wallachia, born in the late 15th century.
 Their privileges were confirmed by Ștefan Mailat, the Voivode of Transylvania, in 1534, and later, reconfirmed by Maria Christina of Austria, the Princess of Transylvania, in 1598.
 However, in the context of the changing economic and political landscape in the first half of the 17th century, the lineage of the Dumitru de Sinka branch abandoned its remaining estates in Făgăraș Land and sought refuge in the nearby Saxon Lands (Fundus Regius).
 There, multiple lineages developed successively in the villages of Șona, Ticușu Nou, and Homorod, then part of the former Rupea Seat (Repser Stuhl) - an administrative unit that existed from the 14th to the 19th century in southern Transylvania, now part of Brașov County.
 The cadet branch that settled in Rupea Seat on the Saxon Lands lost their noble privileges along with the particle de Sinka and lived as free tenants, continuing to practice their Orthodox faith as their ancestors had.

 Another branch of the Sinka boyars includes the Strîmbu branch, which was formed by the 16th century, and embraced the Greek-Catholic faith in the 18th century.
 Some members of this branch became priests, while others, like Ștefan Strîmbu Sinkay literatus, a soldier who became a border officer at Turnu-Roșu castle (ca.1729) at the onset of the Habsburg rule.
-However, the most prominent personality of this line was Ștefan's descendant, Gheorghe Șincai de Șinca (1754–1816), historian, philologist, translator and poet, and a leading figure of the Transylvanian School during the Enlightenment.
+However, the most prominent personality of this line was Ștefan's descendant, Gheorghe Șincai de Șinca (1754–1816), (Fig. 2) historian, philologist, translator and poet, and a leading figure of the Transylvanian School during the Enlightenment.
 Two high schools in Romania, one in Baia Mare and one in Bucharest and the Romanian Academy’s research institute for Social Sciences and Humanities in Târgu-Mureș, are named in his honour.